How Canadians Govern Themselves

 How are Senators chosen?

 c.
-Appointed by the Governor General on the advice of the Prime Minister.
+They are appointed by the Governor General on the advice of the Prime Minister

 a.
-Nation defence, foreign policy, international trade and aboriginal affairs.
+National defence, foreign policy, international trade, and Aboriginal affairs

 b.
-Nation defence, health care, international trade and aboriginal affairs.
+National defence, health care, international trade, and Aboriginal affairs

 How can a party in power be defeated in Parliament?

 c.
-If a majority of the MPs vote against a major government decision.
+If a majority of MPs vote against a major government decision

 d.
-If a minority of the MPs vote against a major government decision.
+If a minority of MPs vote against a major government decision

 a.
 Toronto